dborisenko/dborisenko.github.io/_posts/2019-02-17-how-the-interop-between-scala-js-and-typescript-can-be-simplified.md

 ## SemanticDB

-Can TypeScript source files be used inside Scala.js application without generating of such a huge amount of code?
+Can TypeScript source files be used inside Scala.js application without generating of such a huge amount of wrappers boilerplate code?
 Maybe.

 ## SBT plugin